nuclearmistake/roboteq_driver/README.md

 todo: documentation... the sort of thing this should eventually become.

 Driver for the Roboteq MDC22XX motor controller.
-      Based on a pre-2/26/2012 version of Auburn University's Autonomous Lawnmower project (originally by William Woodall)'s AX2550 driver, merged with a similarly old version of his MDC2250 driver, as well as some very up to date (half backwards compatible) dependancies from PARTS UNKNOWN/UNDOCUMENTED
+Based on a pre-2/26/2012 version of Auburn University's Autonomous Lawnmower project (originally by William Woodall)'s AX2550 driver, ...merged with a similarly old version of his MDC2250 driver, ...as well as some very up to date (half backwards compatible) dependancies from PARTS UNKNOWN/UNDOCUMENTED ...and some voodoo magic to make it behave better

 ### License